jyotibizp/salesforce_client/README.md

 ## Salesforce Pub/Sub Client (Azure Functions)

-Minimal timer-triggered Azure Function that authenticates to Salesforce via JWT, subscribes to platform events via gRPC Pub/Sub API, stores them in SQLite, and uploads the DB to Azure Blob Storage (or local filesystem in dev mode).
+Azure Function that authenticates to Salesforce via JWT, subscribes to platform events via gRPC Pub/Sub API, stores them in SQLite, and uploads the DB to Azure Blob Storage (or local filesystem in dev mode).

 ### Prerequisites
 - Python 3.9+